ASPS has a serious commitment to diversity and inclusion both within the society and as an advocate across our members workplaces.

 - consider career stage, cultural and linguistic diversity when selecting these positions

-- include a welcome to country in our activities
+- include an Acknowledgement of Country in our activities

 - if possible, include a “noisy room” with talks streamed to this room to enable people to bring kids if needed